Hebrews 10 – Holding Fast with a Perfect Sacrifice

 B. Encouraging the discouraged in light of Jesus’ perfect sacrifice.

 a.
-Having boldness: Access is given to us for a bold approach to God.
+Having boldness: This is stated as a fact, not an exhortation.
+We have access for a bold approach to God.
 The point is simple: we must take advantage of this access, and take it with boldness.
 On the Day of Atonement, the high priest entered the holiest place of all with fear and trembling, but we can enter the Holiest with boldness.

 ii.
 This boldness is a complete contrast to the way the High Priest entered the Holy Place under the Old Covenant.
 “He went with fear and trembling, because, if he had neglected the smallest item prescribed by the law, he could expect nothing but death.
 Genuine believers can come even to the throne of God with confidence, as they carry into the Divine presence the infinitely meritorious blood of the great atonement; and, being justified through that blood, they have a right to all the blessings of the eternal kingdom.”
 (Clarke)